susan-roehampton/OS-Coursework/week1.md

 - Keeps the server isolated from external public networks.
 - Allows outbound internet access for updates.

-This configuration meets the security and isolation requirements of the coursework.
+This configuration meets both the security and isolation requirements of the coursework.

 ---

 ## 6. System Specifications (CLI Evidence)

-The following commands were executed on the Ubuntu Server to document system specifications:
+The given commands were implemented on the Ubuntu Server to document system terms:

 -  uname -a  – Displays kernel and system information
 -  free -h  – Displays memory usage